-Climate Change Variable Potential Impact Navigation Infrastructure Increasing air temperatures Extended shipping season and use of infrastructure (Neumann 2009) n/a + 1 Degradation and shortened lifespan of ships and infrastructure Reduced icing in waterways and on vessels and infrastructure (PIANC 2008) + + + Increasing sea level Increased exposure to infrastructure (corrosion) n/a Increased likelihood of flooding/inundation of coastal infrastructure (Neumann 2009) n/a Need for higher passing height for bridges (PIANC 2008) May increase navigability of waterways (TRB 2008) + + + Increase in storm intensity Changing movements of sediment (erosion/accretion) (EPA 2008b) Increased degradation and vulnerability of infrastructure (coastal and offshore) (PIANC 2008) n/a Loss/retreat of land (for associated infrastructure) (PIANC 2008) n/a Increase in unsafe condition and poor visibility for navigation/transferring cargo (TRB 2008) More need for emergency planning and rescue (Neumann 2009) n/a Increasing precipitation May result in changing currents (PIANC 2008) ? ? n/a and decreasing wind speed Changes in sediment transport (erosion/accretion) Longer summers and decreased snow season Extended shipping season and use of infrastructure (Neumann 2009) + n/a + Reduced icing on vessels and infrastructure (PIANC 2008) + + + More acidic ocean Increasing corrosion rates of vessels and infrastructure (PIANC 2008) n/a - Key: +: potentially positiv -: potentially advers n/a: no significant ar ?: unknown impact e effect
+Climate Change Variable nate Change Variable Potential Impact Navigation Infrastructure Increasing air temperatures Extended shipping season and use of infrastructure (Neumann, 2009) n/a + Degradation and shortened lifespan of ships and infrastructure Reduced icing in waterways and on vessels and infrastructure (PIANC, 2008) + + Increasing sea level Increased exposure to infrastructure (corrosion) n/a Increased likelihood of flooding/inundation of coastal infrastructure (Neumann, 2009) n/a Need for higher passing height for bridges (PIANC, 2008) May increase navigability of waterways (TRB, 2008) + + + Increase in storm intensity Changing movements of sediment (erosion/accretion) (EPA, 2008) - Increased degradation and vulnerability of infrastructure (coastal and offshore) (PIANC, 2008) n/a Loss/retreat of land (for associated infrastructure) (PIANC, 2008) n/a Increase in unsafe condition and poor visibility for navigation/transferring cargo (TRB, 2008) More need for emergency planning and rescue (Neumann, 2009) n/a Increasing precipitation May result in changing currents (PIANC, 2008) ? ? n/a and decreasing wind speed Changes inging movements of sediment transport (erosion/accretion) Longer summers and decreased snow season Extended shipping season and use of infrastructure (Neumann, 2009) n/a + Reduced icing on vessels and infrastructure (PIANC, 2008) + + + More acidic ocean Increasing corrosion rates of vessels and infrastructure (PIANC, 2008) n/a - Key: +: potentially positiv -: potentially adverse n/a: no significant an ?: unknown impact e effect e effect tticipated effect